 However, this will only be effective if your pet is already potty-trained.
 Therefore, do not give them free rein over your home before they learn how to use a litter box.

 There is no denying that ferrets make awesome pets.
 However, you might start thinking otherwise if you live with a ferret that is not potty-trained.
 The good news is that potty-training ferrets is remarkably easy; they are fast learners.
-Use the tips above and let us know how it goes.
+Use the tips above, like choosing your litter carefully, and let us know how it goes.

 - What Do Ferrets Like To Play With?
 11 Toys Ferrets Love